robhabraken/advent-of-code-2024/solutions/15/README.md

 ## Part 2

 I optimized for speed with the first part, but no gigantic proportions for the second part, so that wasn't really necessary.
-But since we're not moving in a straight line anymore (or not solely), and because each consecutive box can push more than one box at a time, we *do* not recursion this time.
+But since we're not moving in a straight line anymore (or not solely), and because each consecutive box can push more than one box at a time, we *do* need recursion this time.
 So I deleted most of my code (the `char[,]` map and the contents of the `attemptMove()` function) and started over.

 I did a few things differently this time:
 - I didn't use an actual grid or map to work with, but a list of objects instead.
 I've created an `Obstacle` class with members for the x,y-coordinates, a public `TryMove()` function and a private `Move()` function.
 Why?
 Because a box should be able to move itself, but only could request other boxes to move over *if possible*.
 I'll get to how that works later.
 I also added an enumeration named `ObstacleType` so I can reuse this object for the `Robot` and any `Wall` elements too next to the main `Box` type.
 Of course I don't call the move functions for Walls, but I least I now can store all elements in a single `List<Obstacle>` collection and test whether they are a `Wall` or a `Box`.